 This work is structured as follows.
-In Section~\ref{sec:motivation}, we set the stage by reviewing some known examples, explaining how the 1D GHZ and 2D toric code states can be obtained by measuring particular cluster states.
-In Section~\ref{sec:KW}, we generalize this by reinterpreting the act of measuring cluster states as effectively implementing a KW transformation.
-To give illustrative examples, we explain how this allows one to transform the non-trivial $\mathbb Z_2$ SPT in 2D to the double-semion topological order, and to transform the 1D XY chain into two decoupled Ising transitions by using finite-depth circuits and single-site measurements.
+In Sec.~\ref{sec:motivation}, we set the stage by reviewing some known examples, explaining how the 1D GHZ and 2D toric code states can be obtained by measuring particular cluster states.
+In Sec.~\ref{sec:KW}, we generalize these cases by reinterpreting the act of measuring cluster states as effectively implementing a KW transformation.
+To give illustrative examples, we explain how this allows one to transform the nontrivial $\mathbb Z_2$ SPT in 2D to the double-semion topological order, and to transform the 1D $XY$ chain into two decoupled critical Ising models by using finite-depth circuits and single-site measurements.
 Moreover, we discuss how certain types of non-Abelian topological order can be obtained by sequential applications of this scheme.
-Section~\ref{sec:JW} generalizes this to the fermionic case, where a similar procedure implements the JW transformation, illustrated by creating the Kitaev chain from a trivial spin chain.
-Section~\ref{sec:generalization} broadens our scope further: first we argue that this procedure is a robust property of the SPT phase (which we exemplify by obtaining cat states via measuring the spin-$1$ Heisenberg chain), and second we argue that anomalous symmetries and LRE are generically obtained by measuring a broad class of SPT states (which we discuss in detail for the $\mathbb Z_2^3$ SPT in 2D).
-We conclude with future directions in Section~\ref{sec:outlook}.
+Sec.~\ref{sec:JW} generalizes this to the fermionic case, where a similar procedure implements the JW transformation, illustrated by creating the Kitaev chain from a trivial spin chain.
+Sec.~\ref{sec:generalization} broadens our scope further: First, we argue that this procedure is a robust property of the SPT phase (which we exemplify by obtaining cat states via measuring the spin-$1$ Heisenberg chain), and second we argue that anomalous symmetries and LRE are generically obtained by measuring a broad class of SPT states (which we discuss in detail for the $\mathbb Z_2^3$ SPT in 2D).
+We conclude with directions for future research in Sec.~\ref{sec:outlook}.